World resigned, but wary of unpredictable Donald Trump

 "These American elections open a period of uncertainty," Holland said.
 "I have to say this clearly and frankly."

-Laying out the various issues France and the US collaborate on, including terrorism and climate change, Holland went on to say that "what's at risk is peace, the fight against terrorism, the situation in the Middle East, economic ties and the preservation of our planet."
+Laying out the various issues France and the US collaborate on, including terrorism and climate change, Hollande went on to say that "what's at risk is peace, the fight against terrorism, the situation in the Middle East, economic ties and the preservation of our planet."

 Over the months of the 2016 campaign, the real estate mogul offered foreign policy positions that would rewrite bedrock alliances in Asia, Europe and the Middle East and re-work established international agreements, such as the Paris Agreement to stem climate change.
 He's emphasized isolationist, protectionist themes and adopted a slogan that echoes the "America First" group that advocated for the US to stay out of World War II.